ampproject/amphtml/extensions/amp-story/amp-story.md

 ```
 https://www.mydomain.com/good-story/#page=<page-id>
 ```
 where `page-id` refers to the unique id of an `amp-story-page`.
-You can also use the fragment parameter and the `page-id` value like an anchor link (using the absolute URL like the one that users copy when sharing a story is not necessary).
+You can also use the fragment parameter and the `page-id` value like an anchor link in some use cases.
 See [Integration with Sidebar for Stories](#integrationwithsidebarforstories) for an example.
 ### Sharing a Specific Story Page
-With branching turned on, users will have the option to share the story from the page the currently seeing.
+With branching turned on, users will have the option to share the story from the page they are currently seeing.
+If a user selects the option to share from the page they are currently seeing, the URL generated will be in the form described above.
+Note that the implication is that `amp-story-page` ids may be exposed to the user.

 ## Integration with Sidebar for Stories
 The use of `amp-sidebar` is supported for use within `amp-story`.
 See the [Sidebar for Stories documentation](https://amp.dev/documentation/components/reference/amp-sidebar.html?format=websites#sidebar-for-stories) for information on limitations and caveats.

 By combining both branching features and `amp-sidebar`, we can create stories that have a table of contents.
 In order to do this, we make use of the `goToPage` action and URL fragment parameter.

 The following is a modification of the previous [story with a quiz experience](#quiz-example).
 We add an `amp-sidebar` that has in it both a table of contents and out-links to other links of interest.
-Note how there are many ways to link to pages within the story.
-All methods are equally valid.
+While there are two valid ways to link to pages within the story within a sidebar, we recommend using the `goToPage` action.

 ```html
 <amp-story id="story" standalone>